FluegelsApps/iot-utilities-server-python/README.md

 ```

 The server implementation contains both an authentication server (default on port 5444) and a WebSocket server (default on port 5443).

+## Protocol Buffers

+The Protocol Buffer format is used for the WebSocket communication.
+This repository should work as is, however it might be required to recompile the buffers to python.
+The protoc compiler CLI can be used to accomplish this.

+Refer to the [official documentation](https://protobuf.dev/getting-started/pythontutorial/) for more instructions.
+The original protocol buffer files can be obtained from the [Aruba Support](https://networkingsupport.hpe.com/downloads;search=protobuf) (Login required).

 ## Authentication Configuration